 ABOUT THE DIG FASD RESEARCH STUDY

-You be asked to will take photographs of your (or your child’s) face and upload the photographs to our secure study site.
-We will analyze the photographs to better understand how the combination of your genes and prenatal alcohol exposure might affect facial features.
+- We will analyze the photos and genetic information (DNA) to better understand how the combination of genetics and prenatal alcohol exposure might affect facial features.

 All the information and the photographs you provide will be kept confidential and secure, and will be used for research purposes only.
 No photographs or personally identifying information (such as name, address, or telephone number) from this study will be published.